karimRoshdy-KMR/Country-App-Repo/README.md

-1- Clone Or Download Repositary
+1- Clone Or Download repository

 2- Go To Path Country-App-Repo-main/country and open cmd